xtuml/training/courses/System Modeling with the xtUML Editor/Realized-Code/Realized Code Quiz.md

 __Type:__ True / False

-__Question:__ You can specify a jar file that holds the implementation for an External Entity?
+__Question:__ You can specify a jar file that holds the implementation for an External Entity.

 __Choices:__
   - A: True